 The wear and tear of cables is such a common problem there happens to be a wide range of products that can help prevent it.
 One of these happens to be the Cable Saver.
 Now, this common product is widely popular as it goes on the end of the cable to prevent it from snapping.

 However, its advantage also happens to be its limitation.
-It’s precisely because it only protects the ends and not the rest of the cable that it can’t be a long term solution.
+It’s precisely because it only protects the ends and not the rest of the cable that it can’t be a long-term solution.
 Moreover, it also happens to be quite expensive as one is around $5.
-Which is one third the price of an actual lighting cable from Apple.
+Which is one-third the price of an actual lighting cable from Apple.

 So, it’s not a great investment.
 That being said, it still does its job and can protect the ends for a long time.

 Apple skimped out on making a charger with good cables for its MacBooks.
-This means that their customers either have to take extra caution and care of their charger cable or replace them once they are broken.
+This means that their customers either have to take extra caution and care of their charger cables or replace them once they are broken.

 While Apple does have a guide on how to take care of the charger cables, those aren’t fixes.
-To fix or prevent cable fraying of your MacBook charger cables, you can use either the matchstick method, spring method or embroidery thread/floss method.
+To fix or prevent cable fraying of your MacBook charger cables, you can use either the matchstick method, spring method, or embroidery thread/floss method.

 The above methods will reinforce the cables and will prevent them from breaking easily.
 So what are you waiting for, use the most convenient method and save your Macbook chargers.
 As always, better to be safe than sorry.

 Hope our guide How to Protect the MacBook Charger Cable helped you out.